Life-Experimentalist/CounterAPI/USAGE.md

-Here's a list of `curl` commands you can use to interact with your ProjectCounter backend (hosted on Render, e.g. `https://yourname.onrender.com`).
+Here's a list of `curl` commands you can use to interact with your CounterAPI backend (hosted on Render, e.g. `https://yourname.onrender.com`).
 Replace `https://yourname.onrender.com` with your actual API base if different.

 ---